 Insured person: 4% of covered earnings.
-The voluntarily insured contribute either 10% of declared earnings (old-age, disability, and survivor benefits and dependent supplements) or 18.25% of declared earnings (old-age, disability, and survivor benefits and dependent supplements; sickness and maternity benefits; and family allowances).
+The voluntarily insured contribute 10% of declared earnings (old-age, disability, and survivor benefits and dependent supplements) or 18.25% of declared earnings (old-age, disability, and survivor benefits and dependent supplements; sickness and maternity benefits; and family allowances).

-The minimum earnings used to calculate contributions are the minimum wage.
+The minimum earnings used to calculate contributions are the legal monthly minimum wage.

-The legal monthly minimum wage ranges from 1,891.29 cordobas (agricultural sector) to 4,313.12 cordobas (construction, financial, and insurance sectors).
+The legal monthly minimum wage ranges from 2,566.89 córdobas (agricultural sector) to 5,799.15 córdobas (construction, financial, and insurance sectors).

-The maximum earnings used to calculate contributions are 37,518 cordobas.
+The maximum monthly earnings used to calculate contributions are 37,518 córdobas (rising to 54,964 in 2014 and 72,410 in 2015).

-The insured's contributions also finance family allowances.
+The insured person's contribution also finances family allowances.